AgileVentures/av-static-website/source/blog_articles/2017-03-23-pullrequest-feedback-by-blog.html.markdown

 I guess I should get input from the client on this, but my intuition is that this will be simpler in terms of our URLs and the workflow for the end user.
 The risk is that I'm pushing for changes that will just exhaust Marouen.
 The buck stops with me here of course - I should have ensured we provided a mockup earlier, or made sure to check out the PR earlier.
 So many PRs, so little time ...

-p.s. we got the nhs-wiki tender!
+p.s. we won the nhs-wiki contract!